 If credit is transferred, only the credit is transferred, not the grade.

-Graduate Credit earned at UVM after completion of the bachelor's degree but prior to admission to a graduate program is transfer credit; only the credit and not the grade is transferred, and is subject to the requirements and limits that follow.
+Graduate Credit earned prior to admission to a graduate program is transfer credit; only the credit and not the grade is transferred, and is subject to the requirements and limits that follow.

-Transfer credits may transfer into 1 graduate degree program or 1 Certificate of Graduate Study; credits may not transfer into more than one program.
+Transfer credits may transfer into 1 graduate degree program or - from UVM courses only- into 1 Certificate of Graduate Study or 1 micro-Certificate of Graduate Study.
+Credits may not transfer into more than 1 program.

 Approval of Credit